rajasuryars/ghas-demo/README.txt

 I have used a windows machine to run my project on two virtual machines.
 ______________________________________________________

-In the first machine(say a) do the following commands.
+In the first machine(say 01) do the following commands.

 #mkdir Server